 For every stock, Zacks offers an A-F grade for each of value, growth, and momentum, as well as an overall 1-5 ranking.
 In addition, you can find detailed analyst reports that explain the rationale behind the grades in more detail and compare the company against its industry peers.

-Morningstar offers a similar analysis, complete with detailed analyst reports.
+Morningstar offers a similar fundamental analysis, complete with detailed analyst research reports.
 However, instead of value, growth, and momentum, Morningstar grades stocks based on their business moat and how efficiently the company uses capital to generate earnings.
 Morningstar also provides a fair value estimate for each stock and offers price levels at which the stock would be considered a ‘strong buy’ or a ‘strong sell.’

 Overall, Zacks’ stock analysis tends to focus on a 3-6-month timeframe whereas Morningstar’s analysis is longer-term in nature.
 Morningstar doesn’t consider technical factors at all when rating stocks.